prgaero/prgaero.github.io/project3a.md

 <a name='fit'></a>
 #### 4.4.4.
 Line/Shape Fitting

-Implement an algorithm to fit a line to the detected color without using any built-in or  third party code.
-You are allowed to use code for linear and non-linear optimizers, however any piece of code which fits a line directly is not allowed.
+Implement an algorithm to fit lines to the detected color using any built-in or third party code.

 <a name='filter'></a>
 #### 4.4.5.
 Final Filtering